-In this episode of Unstress I visit Armidale and Uralla in New South Wales, where I speak to Karen Zirkler, the CEO of the Southern New England Land Care Group, and also organic cattle farmer Glenn Morris who manages Fig Tree Organics Farms.
-We discuss regenerative farming and the important role of land care.
+Regenerative Agriculture and what this means for Land Care.
+In this episode of Unstress, I visit Armidale and Uralla in New South Wales, where I speak to Karen Zirkler, the CEO of the Southern New England Land Care Group, and also organic cattle farmer Glenn Morris who manages Fig Tree Organics Farms.
+We discuss regenerative farming and the important role of Land Care.

 Selected Links from this Episode

 - Southern New England Land Care Group website

 - Fig Tree Organic Farms website

 - Unstress episode with Tim Wright on using animals to regenerate the land

 - Unstress episode with Glenn Morris on the importance of soil

 Dr Ron Ehrlich: Hello and welcome to Unstress, I’m Dr Ron Ehrlich.
 In March this year, I had the pleasure, with my wife Annie, of visiting the Southern New England area around Armidale and Uralla in Northern New South Wales to give a talk and do a workshop with the Southern New England Land Care Group.
 It also involved spending a day visiting a 4,000-acre sheep and cattle farm owned by one of Australia’s well known regenerative farmers, Tim Wright, on his property Lana.
 You can go back and listen to the interview I did with Tim earlier this year.
 It was an amazing day and we learned so much.
 Our guides were the CEO of the Southern New England Land Care Group, Karen Zirkler, and also organic cattle farmer Glenn Morris who manages Fig Tree Organics Farms which runs two properties near Grafton and Inverell, in the Northern Tablelands of New South Wales.